-This document describes IAIA's policies and procedures for the development and review of documents published or endorsed by IAIA.
+This document describes IAIA's policies and procedures for the development and review of documents or electronic resources published or endorsed by IAIA.

-IAIA publications are produced by IAIA members, working groups, sections or affiliates and are published by IAIA itself.
-The process for developing, reviewing, and publishing these documents is described in Section 1.
+IAIA publications are produced by IAIA members, IAIA working groups, Sections, Affiliates, or Innovation Grant recipients and are published by IAIA itself.
+The process for developing, reviewing, and publishing these documents and electronic resources is described in Section 1.

-External documents submitted for IAIA endorsement are those documents authored and/or published by external organizations that would like IAIA to recommend or approve the publication.
-The process for reviewing and endorsing these documents is described in Section 2.
+External documents submitted for IAIA endorsement are those documents or electronic resources authored and/or published by external organizations that would like IAIA to recommend or approve the publication.
+The process for reviewing and endorsing these documents or electronic resources is described in Section 2.

-The policies and procedures described in this document are intended to ensure a fair, consistent, and transparent publication process while ensuring that both IAIA publications and those submitted for endorsement align with IAIA's mission and values and promote the high standards for which IAIA is known.
+The policies and procedures described in this document are intended to ensure a fair, consistent, and transparent publication process while ensuring that both IAIA publications and those submitted for endorsement align with IAIA mission and values and promote the high standards for which IAIA is known.

-For questions about these policies, please contact IAIA Headquarters, Attention: Publications Specialist, at info@iaia.org.
-Telephone and address information is available on IAIA website.
+For questions about these policies, please contact IAIA Headquarters, Attention: Resources Manager, at jen@iaia.org.
+Telephone and address information is available on the IAIA website.